top of page

 Tattoos can be a sensitive subject in Japanese culture, and this extends to onsen etiquette.
 Historically, tattoos have been associated with the yakuza (Japanese organized crime), and as a result, many onsens have strict no-tattoo policies.
 However, attitudes are slowly changing, and some onsen establishments are becoming more lenient.

 If you have a small tattoo, you might be able to cover it with a waterproof bandage, which many onsens sell or provide at the front desk.
 For larger tattoos, it’s best to check with the onsen beforehand to see if they have any restrictions.
-In recent years, more onsen facilities have started welcoming tattooed guests, particularly in areas with a lot of foreign visitors.
+Always research this beforehand, as a well-prepared Onsen etiquette guide would advise.

 Don’t: Dip Your Towel in the Water